 Income may be consistent, or it may be unpredictable.
 Part of being successful is taking on enough clients to provide yourself with consistent income, but leaving enough room to form potentially profitable relationships in the future.

 How much a writer earns is affected by many factors.
 The type of writing is a key aspect.
 Other areas that affect income levels are going to include education, experience, which clients they work with, how well the freelancer markets themselves (negotiation), and billable hours.

 So, what’s the number?

 There are also many freelancers in the middle.
-I’ve seen many people earn a full-time income from writing alone, without having amazing marketing skills.
+I’ve seen many people earn a full-time income from writing alone, despite not having amazing marketing skills.
 More than anything, they were simply persistent and realized the value of their skills.

 In many ways, the income potential is unlimited.
-There are few ongoing costs with freelance writing and you’ll tend to refine your skills as you go, earning higher pay per word, and selecting high paying, long lasting jobs, leaving less ideal work for the newbies trying to establish yourself.
+There are very few ongoing costs with freelance writing and you’ll tend to refine your skills as you go, earning higher pay per word, and selecting high paying, long-lasting jobs, leaving less ideal work for the newbies trying to establish themselves.